Iran detains four journalists, three of them Iranian-American, says CPJ

 Rezaian, 38, has dual U.S.-Iranian nationality and has worked for the Post in Tehran since 2012.
 The Post reported that Salehi “has applied for U.S. permanent residency”.

-Names of the other two detained journalists have not been revealed but they were identified by the Post as “freelance photojournalists”.
+Names of the other two detained journalists have not been revealed but the Post said they were “freelance photojournalists”.

-There are currently 35 journalists in prison in Iran, according to CPJ and U.N. special rapporteur for human rights in Iran, said in March that Iran was holding almost 900 political prisoners, “including people persecuted for religious activities, lawyers and journalists.”
+Besides the four, there are 35 journalists in prison in Iran, according to CPJ.

+U.N. special rapporteur for human rights in Iran, Ahmed Shaheed, said in March that Iran was holding almost 900 political prisoners, “including people persecuted for religious activities, lawyers and journalists.”

 In his latest report to the U.N.
-Human Rights Council Shaheed said there were 379 political activists, 292 religious practioners, 92 human rights defenders, 71 civic activists, 37 journalists and bloggers and 24 students held as what he defined as political prisoners.
+Human Rights Council, Shaheed said there were 379 political activists, 292 religious practitioners, 92 human rights defenders, 71 civic activists, 37 journalists and bloggers and 24 students held as what he defined as political prisoners.
+[ID:nL6N0MB1T9]

 Iran denies Western allegations that it is trying to stifle dissent by arresting elites, including senior moderate politicians, activist students, lawyers and journalists.
 The government says it welcomes constructive criticism and upholds the principle of free speech.

-Iran detained four Iranian-American academics in 2007 for four months for allegedly spying and an Iranian-Canadian journalist Maziar Bahari as well as an Iranian-American journalist Roxana Saberi were also detained in Iran for four months in 2009 on spying charges.
-(Additional reporting by David Storey in Washington, Writing by Parisa Hafezi)
+Iran detained four Iranian-American academics in 2007 for four months for allegedly spying.
+An Iranian-Canadian journalist, Maziar Bahari, and an Iranian-American journalist, Roxana Saberi, were detained in Iran for four months in 2009 on spying charges.

+Additional reporting by David Storey and Lesley Wroughton in Washington; Writing by Parisa Hafezi; Editing by Mohammad Zargham